 If a big wedding appeals to you about as much as those oversized shoulder pads on wedding dresses in the ’80s, ditch the idea of planning a grand event and embrace a more intimate celebration instead.
-When you keep it low key, you can create a more luxe, personal experience for your guests—and take a little stress off your non-padded shoulders.
+When you keep it small and low key, you can create a more luxe, personal experience for your guests—and take a little stress off your non-padded shoulders.

 Try these 5 ideas on for size before committing to the right match for you:

 If a formal ceremony with all the pomp and circumstance just isn’t your style, tie the knot in a small civil ceremony, then treat yourself to a private dining experience with your closest friends and family.
 Find a restaurant you love, maybe where you had an unforgettable date, or pick a spot that you’ve always wanted to try and didn’t visit for your intimate engagement dinner.
 Whether you’d prefer tapas and a local beer tasting on a rooftop overlooking the city or a seated, four-course dinner paired with wines from around the world, there’s no better way to share your personal tastes with your guests than with a memorable meal.

 There’s something irresistible about one-stop shops.
 Who can argue with the convenience of getting multiple things you need all in one place?
 That’s exactly what a hotel suite provides: Have the small ceremony, the intimate reception, and the honeymoon all in the same location with a hotel wedding.
 Yes, it’s an efficient option, but it can also be pretty amazing if you pick a decadent room or penthouse.